-Case No.: 21-cv-01758
+Case No:

-[Proposed] STIPULATED ORDER FOR PERMANENT INJUNCTION AND CIVIL PENALTY JUDGMENT
+[PROPOSED] STIPULATED ORDER FOR PERMANENT INJUNCTION, CIVIL PENALTY JUDGMENT, AND OTHER RELIEF

-Plaintiff, the United States of America, acting upon notification and authorization to the Attorney General by the Federal Trade Commission ("Commission" or "FTC"), filed its Complaint for Civil Penalties, Permanent Injunction, and Other Equitable Relief ("Complaint"), for a permanent injunction, civil penalties, and other relief in this matter, pursuant to Sections 5(a), 5(m)(1)(A), 13(b), 16(a)(1), and 19 of the Federal Trade Commission Act ("FTC Act"), 15 U.S.C. §§ 53(b), 56(a)(1), 57b, the Children's Online Privacy Protection Act, 15 U.S.C. §§ 6502(c), 6505(d), and the Commission's Children's Online Privacy Protection Rule ("COPPA Rule"), 16 C.F.R.
+11 Plaintiff, the United States of America, acting upon notification and authorization to the Attorney 12 General by the Federal Trade Commission ("Commission"), filed its Complaint for Permanent 13 Injunction, Civil Penalties, and Other Equitable Relief ("Complaint"), in this matter, pursuant to 14 Sections 13(b), 16(a)(1), and 19 of the Federal Trade Commission Act ("FTC Act"), 15 U.S.C. §§ 53(b), 15 56(a)(1), and 57b, Sections 1303(c) and 1306(d) of the Children's Online Privacy Protection Act 16 ("COPPA"), 15 U.S.C. §§ 6502(c) and 6505(d), and the Commission's Children's Online Privacy 17 Protection Rule ("COPPA Rule"), 16 C.F.R.
 Part 312.
-Defendants have waived service of the summons and the Complaint.
-Plaintiff and Defendants stipulate to the entry of this Stipulated Order for Permanent Injunction and Civil Penalty Judgment ("Order") to resolve all matters in dispute in this action between them.

-THEREFORE, IT IS ORDERED as follows:
+Defendants have waived service of the summons 18 and the Complaint.
+The parties have been represented by the attorneys whose names appear hereafter.
+19 Plaintiff and Defendants stipulate to the entry of this Stipulated Order for Permanent Injunction and 20 Civil Penalty Judgment ("Order") to resolve all matters in dispute in this action between them.
+21 THEREFORE, IT IS ORDERED as follows: 22 FINDINGS 23 1.
+This Court has jurisdiction over this matter.
+24 2.
+The Complaint charges that Defendants violated the COPPA Rule by failing to provide 25 direct notice to Parents, failing to obtain Verifiable Parental Consent prior to Collecting, using, or 26 Disclosing Personal Information of Children, and retaining Personal Information Collected online from 27 28